Suella Braverman deserves ‘second chance’ as Home Secretary, says Tory chairman

 Nadhim Zahawi defended Rishi Sunak’s controversial decision to bring her back into the Cabinet, saying she deserves a shot at ‘redemption’.

-Suella Braverman deserves a “second chance” as Home Secretary, a senior minister has argued as Rishi Sunak faces a growing backlash over her reappointment.
+Suella Braverman deserves a “second chance” as Home Secretary, a senior minister has argued as Conservative MPs question Rishi Sunak’s decision to reappoint her.

 Conservative Party chairman Nadhim Zahawi said the Prime Minister was right to give her a shot at “redemption” six days after she was forced out by Liz Truss over a security breach.